 Pressure to Accept Less

-Carrying Costs Add Up
+Carrying Costs Accumulate

 For Buyers

-Buyer's Checklist: Before Submitting a Subject to Sale Offer
+Buyer's Checklist: Before Submitting a Subject-to-Sale Offer

 01